HoneyChat HoneyChat

 Elite

 I started on Free.
 Twenty messages a day sounds okay in theory.
 In practice, I burned through them in one real conversation and was staring at a “come back tomorrow” message by 9 PM.
-But the one photo and one voice message I got?
+But the three photos and one voice message I got?
 Both were actually good quality.
 It told me the underlying tech was solid.

 Basic at $4.99/month was where things clicked.
 Sixty messages per day is enough for daily chatting without feeling rationed.
 Ten photos and ten voice messages fill out the experience.
 I stopped thinking about limits and just used it.